 The typical 10-hole Richter harmonica uses a tuning that omits certain notes in the upper and lower octaves, as well as giving the same note on both 2 draw and 3 blow, in order to allow chordal accompaniment in the lowest range of the harp.
 One of the oldest variations on this layout is the so-called Solo Tuning, patented by in 1907 by William Benjamin Yates, of Alviso, California.
 This is a tuning that places a complete diatonic scale in each octave of the harmonica and is currently the most common tuning used on chromatics.
 There have been a variety of solo tuned diatonics made over the years, but there are only a few currently in production.
 Most of them are 12-hole harmonicas, including the Hohner Marine Band 364S (not to be confused with the regular 364, which simply uses an extension of the typical diatonic tuning), the Huang Cadet Soloist and the Hering Master Solo (formerly known as the Master Country).
 The Huang and Hering use the same hole spacing as a standard 10-hole diatonic, whereas the 364S is a somewhat larger harp.
 I have seen a couple of cheap Chinese made clones of the Huang and I some years ago obtained a 16-hole solo tuned diatonic (covering the same range as a 64 chromatic) made in China under the name "Blue Danube".
-Seydel also have a recent addition to the solo tuned market with their Solist Pro 12, which is available in low C solo tuning.
+Seydel also have recent additions to the solo tuned market with their Solist Pro 12, which is available in low C solo tuning and their 10-hole Orchestra S (tuned similarly to the Hohner Educator I - see below).

 It should also be noted that Hohner used to make a few different solo-tuned diatonics that you might be lucky enough to find in an antique store or on eBay.
 First there were the School Band models - both of them were 12-holers, but the tenor version (1816T) was slightly larger than the soprano version (1816S).
 Each one was available in both C and G, the tenor version being tuned an octave lower than the soprano version.
 I believe these were made from the late 1930s to the 1950s.